-Sussex Diving Club welcomes qualified, experienced UK divers as guests.
+Sussex Diving Club welcomes qualified, experienced UK divers as guest divers.
 Perhaps you are visiting Brighton on holiday, or simply fancy seeing what the Sussex Coast has to offer.
 You should already have experience of diving in the UK, and ideally be a member of a BSAC club.

-The cost of diving from our RIBs, which are permanently moored in Brighton Marina, is around £10 for inshore/reef dives and £10 to £20 for an offshore/wreck dive.
+The cost of diving from our RIBs, which are permanently moored in Brighton Marina, is around £22.50 for inshore/reef dives to £24 for an offshore/wreck dive.

 We allow guest divers to dive with us up to three times.
-After that if you want to dive with us on a regular basis we would expect you to become a member of the branch.
+After that if you want to dive with us on a regular basis we would request that you become a member of the branch.

 We do ask that you meet one of the following minimum qualifications:-